iLVL-Key/FFXI/addons/battleplan/readme.md

 - Added a temporary display for the BP box when using the position and font size commands when the BP box is not on screen.

 **2.3**
 - Added send command.
-When paired with the line command. this allows you to fill out the BP box on your side, then send it to other users once you are finished.
+When paired with the line command this allows you to fill out the BP box on your side then send it to other users once you are finished.
 - Added auto-hide upon zoning or logging out of your character.
 - Added error handling on the font size command.
 - Additional formatting fixes.